-- e) Provision for pest plant and pest animal surveillance to be carried out by appropriately trained staff within the Project Area and at restoration planting areas for the first growing season of any new plantings and for 1 year after planting. - f) Before-delivery inspections for invertebrate and plant pests at the premises of supplier nurseries of plant material being grown for planting in the Project Area and mitigation sites. - g) Before construction walk-through survey of the Project Area to identify plant and animal pests and plant diseases already present.
+- d) Invertebrate pest surveillance of the Project Area and any plantings within the growing season of any new plantings and 1 year after any planting activity. - c) Provision for pest plant and pest animal surveillance to be carried out by appropriately trained staff within the Project Area and at restoration planting areas for the first growing season of any new plantings and for 1 year after planting. - d)-Before delivery inspections for invertebrate and plant pests at the premises of supplier nurseries of plant material being grown for planting in the Project Area and mitigation sites. - Before construction walk-through survey of the Project Area to identify plant and animal pests and plant diseases already present.